-Hale County Housing Authority is a public housing agency in Plainview, Texas that participates in the Section 8 Housing Choice Voucher program.
+Hale County Housing Authority is a Public Housing Agency in Plainview, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Hale County Housing Authority serves Hale County.

 As of 06/17/2019, it is not known if Hale County Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the most recent VMS report, Hale County Housing Authority manages 318 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: